simplex-chat/simplex-chat/docs/guide/README.md

 After installing SimpleX Chat:

 1. Open the app.
-2. Enter your display name and full name (optional).
+2. Enter your desired display name and full name (optional).
 3. Tap **Create**.

 **Note**: your chat profile is stored locally on your device; it is not stored anywhere else.